Comment on page

 - 2.Team members can share meeting agenda topics with Chair via direct message.
 Must be shared at least 24 hours prior to meeting start and be aligned with the meeting objectives above.

-2 - T-2: Chair and Vice Chair meet to review agenda.
-Vice Chair posts draft agenda to Customer Obs Prep channel and labels it as 50% draft.
+2 - T-8: Chair and Vice Chair meet to review agenda.
+Vice Chair works with approriate presenters of agenda topics to develope slides for presentation

 3 - T-1: COM prep meeting held with Chair, Co-Chairs, and Vice Chair and review the following items: